There are many variations on both methods.

 However, that box will ruin the look of even the most elegant hull.

-A well shaped trunk will on the other hand enhance the appearance of any hull shape.
+A well shaped cabin-trunk will on the other hand enhance the appearance of any hull shape.

 Much of the shaping is needed to counter the optical illusions created by building on a shapely hull and deck.

-Cabin sides which are vertical built on a sloping deck will appear to slant outwards.
+Sides which are vertically built on a sloping deck will appear to slant outwards.

-A flat horizontal cabin top will appear to be hogged, and look hump backed.
+A flat horizontal roof will appear to be hogged, and look hump backed.

 So a small amount of sheer curve is needed and the top will look much better if it slopes slightly up towards the stern.